pytorch/pytorch.github.io/_mobile/android.md

 git clone https://github.com/pytorch/android-demo-app.git
 cd HelloWorldApp
 ```
-If [android sdk]() and [android ndk]() are already installed you can install this application to the connected android device or emulator with:
+If [Android SDK]() and [Android NDK]() are already installed you can install this application to the connected android device or emulator with:
 ```
 ./gradlew installDebug
 ```

 We recommend you to open this project in [Android Studio](https://developer.android.com/studio),
-in that case you will be able to install android ndk and android sdk using Android Studio UI.
+in that case you will be able to install Android NDK and Android SDK using Android Studio UI.

 #### 3. Gradle dependencies